 How to Spot Tooth Decay Stages: What Kids Say, What Parents See

-If kids complain about the following symptoms, early stage tooth decay might already be progressing:
+If kids complain about the following symptoms, early signs of tooth decay might already be progressing:

 - Sensitivity to hot or cold beverages & food.
-When cavities start to form, the small pits and holes in teeth enamel expose nerve endings to food and beverages.
-One of the most common early warning signs of tooth decay is sharp or dull pain associated with taking in hot or cold foods & beverages.
+In early signs of tooth decay, the small pits and holes in teeth enamel expose nerve endings to food and beverages.
+One of the most common early signs of tooth decay is sharp or dull pain associated with taking in hot or cold foods & beverages.
 If your child complains of tooth pain when eating certain foods or consuming certain beverages, tooth decay might be the culprit.

 - General toothache.
-A dull, chronic toothache is often a symptom of early stage tooth decay.
+A dull, chronic toothache is often a symptom of an early sign of tooth decay.
 Similar to temperature sensitivity, any toothache should be addressed immediately.
 Schedule an appointment with your dentist to find out what’s going on.

 - Trouble focusing at school.
 When your child’s teeth hurt, they can’t concentrate on learning.
 Kids with dental disease are three times more likely to miss school and four times more likely to get a lower than average GPA.
 Kids who don’t like their smile may not want to draw attention to themselves or want to speak up in class.